Anastasia-Romanov/lacan-user-guide/economy.md

 ## bal

-- Test the fucking command and you'll find out glory. (you apparentally are incapable of doing this whenever coding!)
+- Test the command and you'll find out glory.
+(You're apparently incapable of doing this whenever you work on Lacan!)

 ## buy